omidfarhang/omid.dev/content/posts/2010-03-26-fake-lawsuit-notification-attack.en.md

 At this point, it appears that the attachment has been replaced by hyperlink pointing to the Marcus Law Center.

 It is difficult to determine whether or not the MLC site is compromised or just completely bogus.
-Their Our Firm page text borrows heavily from a New York lawyer's site, but that could just be a case of &#8220;honest&#8221; plagiarism.
+Their Our Firm page text borrows heavily from a New York lawyer's site, but that could just be a case of “honest” plagiarism.

 In any case, our browsing protection feature is now blocking the sub-directory hosting the malicious file as unsafe.